London Shakespeare Workout (LSW)

 well as early productions of TWELTH NIGHT and ANTONY & CLEOPATRA.

-LSW presented the 90 minute ROUNDING SHAKESPEARE at the California
+LSW was privileged to present the 90 minute ROUNDING SHAKESPEARE

 about which a Los Angeles